Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 So, in a bid to tackle body changes, many women can find themselves toggling between episodes of self-imposed “clean eating,” intermittent fasting, calorie counting, carb restriction or intense exercise - along with moments of rebellion, emotional eating or overwhelm.

-But the idea that our weight is fully within our conscious control - at any age, and especially during this transitional life stage - is both outdated and unhelpful.
+For all women navigating this, one thing is clear: the idea that our weight is fully within our conscious control - at any age, and especially during this transitional life stage - is both outdated and unhelpful.
 And, by overvaluing the role of weight in health and of weight loss as a means to acquire health, and by hyper-focusing on approaches to drive intentional weight loss - the risk is we fuel a cycle of guilt and overcorrection - pulling women into patterns of restriction, self-monitoring and mistrust.
-Ironically, these same patterns can place added stress on the body and, over time, may even contribute to weight gain.
+Ironically, these same patterns can place added stress on the body and, over time, may even contribute to weight gain in some cases.

 Lisa Snowdon herself articulates a push and pull between wanting to enjoy life freely and feeling the pressure to rein things back in.
 This back and forth isn’t a personal ‘weakness’ - it is what happens when your body’s needs are changing but the tools we’re typically taught to rely on - things like dietary restriction, calorie or macro control, rigid fitness routines and sheer willpower - no longer serve us.